 Priority rules determine which of competing claimants is entitled to an IP right based on an earlier claim.
 It is rarely as simple as "first in time" because what counts as "first" could be assessed in different ways.
-Priority rules select one of these ways of determining who is "first" and determine the consequences of this fact.
 As we shall see, U.S. patent law mostly creates priority by preventing all but one - or sometimes all - of the potential claimants from obtaining a patent.
-As we shall also see, the AIA dramatically changed the priority rules of U.S. patent law; this was the single biggest change made by the AIA.

-Under Section 102, an applicant "shall be entitled to a patent unless" someone somewhere has done something that makes the invention not patentable.
+Under the present section 102, an applicant "shall be entitled to a patent unless" someone somewhere has done something that makes the invention not patentable.
 That something is called a prior art reference and it is said to anticipate the applicant's invention.
 Conceptually, any such rule raises three questions:

-• What makes a prior art reference sufficiently similar to the applicant's "claimed invention" to make it unpatentable?
+- What makes a prior art reference sufficiently similar to the applicant's "claimed invention" to make it unpatentable?
 If Alfie applies to patent an oven, Beth's previous work on metalworking is irrelevant to the novelty of Alfie's oven.
 Patent law has settled on a remarkably elegant test to capture this idea: the test for anticipation is simply the test for infringement plus the test for enablement.
-A claim is anticipated by an enabling prior art reference (and hence not novel) if that reference would infringe the claim.
+A claim is anticipated by a prior art reference if that reference would infringe the claim.
 Peters v.
 Active Mfg.
 Co.
-"That which infringes, if later, would anticipate, if earlier."
+"That which infringes, if later, would anticipate, if earlier." - Which kinds of activities count as prior art?
+The present section 102 uses the words "patented, described in a printed publication, or in public use, on sale, or otherwise available to the public."
+They are broad, but they do not exhaust the universe of human activity.
+If Alfie files for a patent on an oven of a type that Beth once built and then demolished without using or telling anyone else, Beth's secret use does not quality as prior art and will not stand in the way of Alfie's application.